 The milestone of becoming a bar/bat mitzvah can be even more meaningful when Tikkun olam (repair of the world) is part of the planning!
 Here are six eco-friendly approaches to consider for a green bar mitzvah:

 1. Recycled Invitations.
 Recycled papers can be used most ways traditional papers can and have less impact on the environment.
 You can even go one step beyond protecting trees to planting some!
 Seeded papers grow wildflowers when planted and watered.
-Check with Paper Matters and EventPrints for their recycled invite offerings.
+Check with Paper Matters for their recycled invite offerings.

 2. Paperless RSVPs.
 Online RSVPs is one way to avoid response cards.
 Set up a web site for capturing responses, or create an email address to receive the word from guests.
 Toll-free phone response services can also track your guest counts and send you updates.